Skip to main content

 The College of Engineering is committed to recognizing the potential and accomplishments of incoming and enrolled students by supporting their education through a variety of scholarships at the college and departmental level.

-The faculty recognize that our graduates will choose to use the knowledge and skills they have acquired during their undergraduate years to pursue a wide variety of career and life goals and we encourage this diversity of paths.
-Regarding the Engineering Mechanics program, we initially expect graduates will begin their careers in fields that utilize their knowledge, education and training in solid mechanics, fluid mechanics and dynamics/ vibration in a variety of jobs in mechanical, aerospace, manufacturing and other engineering fields.
+We recognize that our graduates will choose to use the knowledge and skills that they have acquired during their undergraduate years to pursue a wide variety of career and life goals, and we encourage this diversity of paths.
+Whatever path our graduates may choose, we expect them to be meeting the following objectives at least three to five years after graduation:

-2. Demonstrate continuing commitment to, and interest in, their training and education, as well as those of others.
+2. Demonstrate continuing commitment to, and interest in their training and education, as well as those of others.

 3. Transition seamlessly into a professional environment and make continuing, well-informed career choices.